Expatriates in the United Arab Emirates: South Asian populations

-The largest community of Afghans in the Arab world reside in the UAE.
-Around 300,000 were reported to be in the country where many work in the fields of construction and agriculture, and as business people in Dubai and Abu Dhabi.

 Bangladeshis

 Over 500,000 Bangladeshis live in the UAE.
 Expatriates from Bangladesh in the United Arab Emirates form one of the largest communities along with others hailing from the Indian subcontinent.
 They are spread out over the various emirates of the country, with many based in Dubai and Abu Dhabi.
 A sizeable number of the South Asian labour force in the UAE is from Bangladesh.
 In the fiscal year 2005–2006, remittances from Bangladeshis were marked up to US$512.6M.

 A number of Bangladeshi-curriculum schools operate in the UAE, including the Shaikh Khalifa Bin Zayed Bangladesh Islamia School in Abu Dhabi.

 Bhutanese

 Most Bhutanese nationals in the UAE are labour force and service industry workers.
 Employ Bhutan Overseas is a Bhutanese government-authorized employment agency that sends Bhutanese workers to the UAE.

 Indians

 Nepalese

 Nepalese in the United Arab Emirates are a large community numbering around 225,000; of these, 100,000 are in Dubai, some 50,000 in Abu Dhabi, remaining are spread out over the northern emirates.
 As per IOM Report of 2012–2014, most of Nepalese migrant workers in the UAE number up to 97,874.
-Out of the population, half are labour migrants in the construction sector, while others work in hospitality and security services (as security guards).
-Nepalese security guards are popular in the UAE for their trustworthiness.
-There are also some skilled professionals.
+Out of the population, 75% are labour migrants in the construction sector, while the remaining 25% work in hospitality and security services (as security guards).

 As part of curbing illegal migration, the UAE made new amendments to visit visa regulations in 2008.
 According to experts, the changes were likely to affect Nepalese the most, along with Indians and Pakistanis.